First Derivative Formulas

 This formula represents the derivative of a function that is sum of functions.

-If a function is multiplication of two functions the derivate formula is:
+If a function is a multiple of two functions the derivate is given by:

 y = f(x).g(x) => y' = f'(x)g(x) + f(x)g'(x)